edgedb/edgedb/docs/guides/migrations/guide.rst

     ALTER TYPE default::User { ALTER PROPERTY name { RENAME TO nam; };};

-Don't forget to remove the ``\n`` from inside the original suggestion
+Don't forget to remove the newlines (``\n``) from inside the original suggestion;
-- the transaction will fail if you don't take them out.
-If the migration fails at any step you will see ``[tx]`` change to ``[tx:failed]`` and you will have to type ``abort migration`` to leave the transaction and begin the migration again.
+the transaction will fail if you don't take them out.
+If the migration fails at any step, you will see ``[tx]`` change to ``[tx:failed]`` and you will have to type ``abort migration`` to leave the transaction and begin the migration again.

 Technically, at this point you are permitted to write any DDL statement you like and the migration tool will adapt its suggestions to reach the desired schema.
-But this is more than likely to generate an error when you try to commit the migration, and is bad practice in any case.
+Doing so though is bad practice and is more than likely to generate an error when you try to commit the migration.
-(But give it a try if you're curious)
+(Even so, give it a try if you're curious.)

-So let's dutifully type the suggested statement above, and then use ``describe current migration as json`` again to see what the current status of the migration is.
+Let's dutifully type the suggested statement above, and then use ``describe current migration as json`` again to see what the current status of the migration is.
 This time we see two major differences:
 "complete" is now ``true``, meaning that we are at the end of the proposed migration, and "proposed" does not contain anything.
-We can also see our confirmed statement(s) inside "confirmed" at the bottom.
+We can also see our confirmed statement inside "confirmed" at the bottom.

 .. code-block::